 However, if the cause is not clear, or you are seriously unwell, your doctor may refer you for one or more tests.
 The tests done can vary depending on the suspected cause (which is often based on your other symptoms and the doctor's examination).
 Tests that are commonly done include a chest X-ray and lung function tests.

-The treatment depends on the cause.
-See individual leaflets on the various diseases that can cause wheezing.
+Wheezing treatment depends on the cause.
+See individual leaflets on the various medical conditions that can cause wheezing.

 Further reading and references